 So far, you have a general idea, but we will go a little bit more into detail:

 How does it work?

-If you practice aquaculture by itself, you know how the water can become toxic, due to the excrements expelled by the animals.
+If you practice aquaculture by itself, you know how the water can become toxic due to the excrements expelled by the animals.
 So, by using nitrifying bacterias, you can break down those excrements into nitrites and, subsequently, nitrates, which are exactly the kind of nutrients plants love.
 Well-fed, those plants will grow healthy and efficiently and, not only will they create more oxygen-rich water for the fish’s habitat, but they will also reduce those toxins we’ve mentioned previously.

-In order to reach a functioning aquaponic system, there are two main components that you need to have:
+To reach a functioning aquaponic system, there are two main components that you need to have:

 You can’t just place some lettuces and fish inside a water tank and expect everything will work out.
 Firstly, you have to divide your system into the aquaculture section (where the animals live) and the hydroponic section (where you grow your plants).